sneakers-the-rat/infrastructure/_sections/x_footnotes.md

 [^corporatewikis]: though their corporate manifestations would probably be unrecognizable to the project early wiki users imagined.

 [^wikistart]: it's complicated: http://wiki.c2.com/?WardsWikiTenthAnniversary

+[^contemporarywikithought]: Contemporary wikis have continued this conversation, see [DocumentsVsMessages](https://communitywiki.org/wiki/DocumentsVsMessages) on communitywiki.org

+[^wardinvite]: The initial motivations are actually stunningly close to the kinds of communication and knowledge organization problems we are still solving today (even in this piece)
+	> Cunningham had developed a database to collect the contributions of the listserv members.
+He had noticed that the content of the listserv tended to get buried, and therefore the most recent post might be under-informed about posts which came before it.
+The way around this problem was to collect ideas in a database, and then edit those ideas rather than begin anew with each listserv posting.
+Cunningham’s post states that “The plan is to have interested parties write web pages about the People, Projects and Patterns that have changed the way they program.
+Short stories that hint at patterns are welcome too.”
+As to the rhetorical expectations, Cunningham added “The writing style is casual, like email or netnews, but doesn't have to be so repetitive since the things being discussed don't disappear.
+Think of it as a moderated list where anyone can be moderator and everything is archived.
+It's not quite a chat, still, conversation is possible.” - {% cite cummingsWhatWasWikiWhy2009 %}

+[^recentchanges]: Recent Changes was the dominant, if not controversial means of keeping track with recent wiki traffic, see [RecentChangesJunkie](http://wiki.c2.com/?RecentChangesJunkie)

+[^meatballthought]: There seems to have been an overriding belief that theoretical ideas about wikis and wiki culture belong on Meatball Wiki, from [WikiWikiWebFaq](http://wiki.c2.com/?WikiWikiWebFaq):
+	> Q: Do two separate wikis ever merge together to create one new wiki?
+Has this happened before?
+Keep in mind that I don't just mean two different pages within a wiki.
+(And for that matter, where is an appropriate page where I can post questions about the history of all wikis, not just this one?)
+	>
+	> A1: I don't know of any such wiki merge, nor of any discussion of the history of all wikis.
+Such a discussion should probably reside (if created) on MeatballWiki.